javiermontanana/cygnus-trio-website/README.md

 - the rest of the files in _data are for the working and structure of the site.

+USE PAGE FRONT MATTER!!!!
+for bits of text to show on page!!!

+like in concerts page, the more info link and the show/hide button, the past/upcoming concerts titles.

+contact form in contact page

+the bits in the homepage.

+even for the videos in videos page??? maybe not that...

+#### html lang atttribute

+Then, in order to emphase the actual version, just use CSS (you need to declare the lang attribute on the html, with <html lang="{{ page.lang }}"> in the layout).
+For instance, if you want to bold it:

+.en:lang(en), .fr:lang(fr), .zh:lang(zh){
+    font-weight: bold;
+}
+ maybe better to have both languages as links in the lang switch

 #### logic

 replace this: